adambard/learnxinyminutes-docs/c.html.markdown

 ## Further Reading

 Best to find yourself a copy of [K&R, aka "The C Programming Language"](https://en.wikipedia.org/wiki/The_C_Programming_Language)
-It is *the* book about C, written by the creators of C. Be careful, though - it's ancient and it contains some inaccuracies (well, ideas that are not considered good anymore) or now-changed practices.
+It is *the* book about C, written by Dennis Ritchie, the creator of C, and Brian Kernighan.
+Be careful, though - it's ancient and it contains some inaccuracies (well, ideas that are not considered good anymore) or now-changed practices.

 Another good resource is [Learn C the hard way](http://c.learncodethehardway.org/book/).